sqlxpert/stay-stopped-aws-rds-aurora/README.md

   - For more data, change the `LogLevel` in CloudFormation.
 - `ErrorQueue` (dead letter)
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-  - A message in this queue indicates that Stay Stopped could not stop a database after trying for 24 hours.
+  - The presence of a message in this queue means that Stay Stopped did not stop a database, usually after trying for 24 hours.
-  - Queue messages are EventBridge events for RDS or Aurora forced database start.
+  - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
+  - Different message types are possible in rare cases, such as if cricial Stay Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS Lambda function.
 - [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events?ReadOnly=false)
-  - CloudTrail events with an "Error code" may indicate permissions problems.
+  - CloudTrail events with an "Error code" may indicate permissions problems, typically due to the local security configuration.
   - To see more events, change "Read-only" from `false` to `true` .

 ## Testing